12 roles and responsibilities of a personal trainer

 - Cure

-Only Registered Dieticians (RDs) can provide advice that does the above.
+Only Registered Dietitians (RDs) can provide advice that meets the above criteria.

-Be careful about how you phrase your advice, and make sure you get specialist personal trainer insurance to protect you in the event of a claim.
+Be cautious about how you phrase your advice, and consider specialist personal trainer insurance to protect you financially in the event of a claim.

 5. Track client progress

-Another of the major role and responsibilities of a personal trainer is tracking client progress from session to session.
+Another significant role and responsibility of a personal trainer is tracking client progress from one session to the next.

 By doing this, you can assess how effective the programme is in helping your client reach their goals and make any necessary adjustments.

-It also gives your clients visibility into the value your service is providing and encourages them to keep training with you.
+It also gives your clients visibility into the value your service provides and encourages them to continue training with you.

-Progress tracking can be done in many ways, but one of the most popular is inputting data into a personal training app.
+Progress tracking can be accomplished in various ways, but one of the most popular methods is inputting data into a personal training app.
 This way, the client can easily visualise their journey so far in the form of a map or graph.

 To maximise client satisfaction, you can also track their mental progress.